Well, hello there...

 Scooter spends most of his time asleep.
 He likes the tone of acoustic guitars, but hates the sound of telecaster pickup demo videos.
 He also finds it quite difficult to hold a guitar neck since he has no thumbs.

-For 50 years before All Blues, 199 4th was home to Zuccaro's Imperial Wine and Liquor.
+For 50 years, 199 4th was home to Zuccaro's Imperial Wine and Liquor.
 A favorite spot for many Trojans, it was also the location where many of our customers bought their first drink.
-(Sometimes ever before they were 21!)
+(Sometimes ever before they were of age.)
 We still use one of the original counters and the hardwood floors offer a great background for guitars.